isabella232/help-7/gitbook/cmp/services/consulting-support/README.md

 {% hint style="info" %}

-For more information about the services we offer, please visit the [Services](https://www.doit-intl.com/services/) page on our main website.
+For more information about the services we offer, please visit the [Services](https://www.doit-intl.com/services/) page on our main site.

 {% endhint %}